 Step 6: To cook the corn on the cob, you can either boil, steam, or grill it.
 Place the corn in a pot of boiling water or on a grill, and cook for about 10-15 minutes, or until the kernels are tender.

-See also How long to cook chicken in sous vide
+See also How to cook steak on blackstone grill

 Step 7: If you prefer to remove the kernels from the cob, use a sharp knife to carefully cut down the length of the cob, separating the kernels from the core.
 Run the back of the knife along the cob to release any remaining bits of kernel.